not-a-cowfr/OneLauncher/CONTRIBUTING.md

 #### `Failed to resolve entry for package "@onelauncher/common"`

+This occurs when you haven't built the components used in the frontend for both oneclient and onelauncher.

-You didn't build the components, to fix run `pnpm webcommon build` and in the future you should use `pnpm webcommon build --watch`
+To fix, run `pnpm webcommon build` and in the future you should use `pnpm webcommon build --watch`

 ### Translations